hiboys/guideline/source_en/ArchitectureInDetail/WebApplicationDetail/Validation.rst

    In the method of "Displaying error messages in a list",

-   * Error message definition in feed unit
+   * Error message definition in field unit
    * Extended implementation to control the output order of error messages

    are required.
 Therefore, the cost is higher as compared to "displaying error messages next to input field".